 How to Report Cryptocurrency Trading

-Cryptocurrency trading is treated similar to stock trading — it’s considered property by the IRS.
+Cryptocurrency trading is treated similarly to stock trading — it’s considered property by the IRS.
 This means that you must record the cost basis and gain/loss, in U.S. dollars, for each transaction — including crypto-to-crypto transactions.
 This makes cryptocurrencies a little more challenging than traditional stock trades.

 The gains and losses are calculated on Form 8949 and Form 1040 Schedule D. In TurboTax, the transactions are entered under the Wages and Income section under Investment Income for Cryptocurrency.
 If you received a 1099-B from your crypto exchange, you may be able to import the data into TurboTax, else you will have to manually enter it.